Board of Trustees

 His multidisciplinary team has discovered that DNA replication stress, cancer genome doubling events and the APOBEC3B cytidine deaminase precipitate cancer diversity, accelerating cancer evolution, providing the substrate for cancer drug resistance and treatment failure.

-Dr Larkin took a first in Natural Sciences from Cambridge University and undertook clinical training at Oxford University, qualifying in 1996.
-He underwent general medical training in London and in 2001 won a Medical Research Council Fellowship for a Clinician, carrying out laboratory research at the ICR which led to the award of a PhD.
+James took a first in Natural Sciences from Cambridge University and undertook clinical training at Oxford University, qualifying in 1996.
+He underwent general medical training in London and in 2001 won a Medical Research Council (MRC) Fellowship for a Clinician, carrying out laboratory research at The Institute of Cancer Research, London, which led to the award of a PhD.
 He completed specialist training at The Royal Marsden and was appointed a Consultant in 2008.

 Deborah Victor RGN BSc (Hons) PGCE